 - Sleek design

 - Heats room quickly

 - Oscillating feature

 - Adjustable digital thermostat

-The Lasko Ceramic Tower heater belongs at the top of my list for its overall performance and affordable price.
+The Lasko Ceramic Tower heater is at the top of my list for its overall performance and affordable price.

-If you do bump into the heater, the cool-touch exterior will never cause burns no matter how long the heater is running.
-The fan as an oscillating feature which helps improve heat disbursement to keep you comfortable.
+If you do bump into the heater, the cool-touch exterior will never cause burns, no matter how long the heater is running.
+The fan has an oscillating feature that helps improve heat disbursement to keep you comfortable.